QuasarBrains/Simple-Agent/Readme.md

 This repository is a fairly straightforward Python project. **You will need to have Python installed**, and I used Python 3.10 on MacOS, so I know that this version worked.
 If you use a different version, or use a platform other than MacOS and notice bugs, please let me know in an issue.
 You should be able to clone the repository, install dependencies (in a virtual environment if you choose), fill in the `.env` file, and run `simple-agent.py` to see it work.

-1. Start by cloning the repository:
+1. Start by cloning the repository (or forking if you want to extend it a lot):

 ```bash
    git clone https://github.com/AidanTilgner/Simple-Agent.git